 - Service may only be available on business days.

-- In most cases, shipping your bags will be pricier than checking them on your airline.
+- In most cases, shipping your bags will be pricier than checking them with your airline.

 Luggage Shipping Companies

-Who: Luggage Forward, Luggage Concierge, Luggage Free, Luggage Club and many others
+Who: Luggage Forward, Luggage Concierge, Luggage Free, Luggage Club and others

 - Because these companies are fairly small, you'll get a lot of personal attention.
 If your itinerary changes, an agent will handle all the details of rerouting your luggage.